j0fiN/pcmd/docs/examples.md

   - /env/Scripts/activate # but CANNOT be activated in the terminal ❌
   - pip install -r requirements.txt # since previous does not work,
 # this will install the packages globally (which is a mess!)

+git:
+- git add <1> # this is invalid since argument must start with 0 ❌

 ```